 If you have a small computer screen, you won’t be able to have too many windows up.
 That can take away from the tools at your disposal.
 Make sure you have the best laptop for trading.

 Time and sales data is great but you don’t want to use just that information to trade.
-Candlesticks and patterns coupled with technical indicators will go along way in trading.
+Candlesticks and patterns coupled with technical indicators will go along way, especially when trading penny stocks.

 You may see buy orders coming in on time and sales but the charts are showing dark cloud cover patterns.
 Either someone knows something you don’t or they don’t know patterns.

 That in and of itself is disastrous.
 You can compare tweezer bottom patterns to the time and sales data to see if it matches up.
 If you’ve spent any time trading, you know that candlesticks and patterns are the name of the game.

 All the other tools are just that; tools.
 They’re there to confirm what you’re seeing.

 Practice Time and Sales Data

 Time and sales data is a lot going on.
 It sounds easy to use but when you’re a new trader, it can be overwhelming.
 The important thing to do is practice.

 Open up a paper trading account and make thousands of practice trades.
 Everyone wants to jump right in and start making money but that’s not realistic.
 When you practice using these tools you can hone your craft.